 Victim Stories And Volunteer Spotlights

 Red Cross wants their audience to take action by seeing their posts regarding home fires.
-The organization is even giving its audience enough reasons to take a step by consistently telling stories about volunteers and victims, with which their audience feel connected on a deep, personal level.
+The organization is even giving its audience enough reasons to take an action by consistently telling stories about volunteers and victims, with which their audience would feel connected on a deep, personal and emotional level.